pontoonapps/CareerGuide/career-guide/README.md

-# PONToon WorkFindr
+# PONToon Career Guide

 ## Installation

 ### Configuration

-0. Make a copy of the `config-template.json`, found inside [server/](https://github.com/jacekkopecky/pontoon/tree/master/workfindr/server) and rename it to `config.json`
+0. Make a copy of the `config-template.json`, found inside [server/](https://github.com/jacekkopecky/pontoon/tree/master/career-guide/server) and rename it to `config.json`
 1. Provide the deployment route
 2. Provide the right URL for the login check
 3. Input your details such as database username, password